hongsukchoi/Pose2Mesh_RELEASE/README.md

 ## Results
 Here I report the performance of Pose2Mesh.

+__Update:__ The performance on 3DPW has increased using [DarkPose](https://github.com/ilovepose/DarkPose) 2D detection, which improved [HRNet](https://github.com/leoxiaobin/deep-high-resolution-net.pytorch).

 ![table](./asset/tab.png)

 Below shows the results when the input is **groundtruth** 2D human poses.